Alexander-T-Moss/Small-Area-Flow-Comp/TestingAssets/README.md

 # Test STL Files

 There is nothing special about these files for the most part, they just have some top surfaces of various sizes that test the script well.
-You can print anything you want with the script, but as per the disclosure, I only recommend printing test pieces you don't mind failing do to currupt gcode.
-Details about the test STLs and some guidence on printing them can be found below:
+You can print anything you want with the script, it would be pretty bad if it only worked with these STLs